 Even a little bit of activity is better than nothing.
 It is important to decrease the amount of sedentary time.

 If you do not have time for 15 or 30 minutes of continuous exercise, or if your body tells you to take a break after 5 or 10 minutes, try not to get discouraged.
 Start with 5- or 10-minute sessions and slowly increase your time.
 The more you exercise, the more energy you will have, and eventually, you feel ready for a little more activity.
 The key is to commit to some moderate physical activity on most days.
 This will help develop exercise as a habit.
 Then, you can slowly add more time or try different types of activities.

-Contact a Certified Athletic Therapist for injury prevention advice, functional movement screening, as well as assessments and treatments of nagging injuries to keep you active!
+Contact an Athletic Therapist for injury prevention advice, functional movement screening, as well as assessments and treatments of nagging injuries to keep you active!